milesmcc/cyber101/teachers.md

 ### Unit 0

 Unit 0 is entirely non-technical; its material, while a hugely important element of the course, does not involve any coding.
 This potentially leaves room for you to teach the basics of Python, for example, concurrently.

-### Further Reading

-If you would like to do additional reading before teaching this course, I recommend the following books.
-Note that their content doesn't uniformly relate to the course material itself; instead, they are meant to give you a better understanding of the world of cybersecurity.
-To brush up on your "hard skills," I recommend working through all of the readings in each subunit.

-* _Spam Nation_ by Brian Krebs
-* _Data and Goliath_ by Bruce Schneier